 The Minister for the Environment Sussan Ley says partners are the key to successful recovery programs.

-“Working with key partners like Monarto Zoo plays a critical role in our threatened species strategy and I applaud the progress they are making in a number of areas,” Sussan said.
+“Working with key partners like Monarto Safari Park plays a critical role in our threatened species strategy and I applaud the progress they are making in a number of areas,” Sussan said.

 Zoos SA’s Conservation Manager, Dr Liberty Olds says these plantings will make a huge difference for the future of the species.